joques/camouflage/Mobile Client-side Interface/Mobile Interface Fraud Scenarios.md

-# Client-side Detection of  Banking Information Theft Detection
+# Client-Side Detection of Banking Information Theft Using Machine Learning

 ## Overview